justarandomguyintheinternet/CP77_radioExt/README.md

 4. Change the values inside this file to your liking:
 	- `displayName` is what gets displayed as the stations name
 	- `fm` is a number, if the `displayName` has a FM number it should be the same, which is used to place the station at the right place in the stations list
 	- `icon` is the icon for the station.
 It can be any `UIIcon.` record.
-To find a list of all records, open the CET console's `TweakDB Editor` tab, and enter `UIIcon.` in the search bar
+To find a list of all records, open the CET console's `TweakDB Editor` tab, and enter `UIIcon.` in the search bar (Make sure you have the [tweakdb.str](https://cdn-l-cyberpunk.cdprojektred.com/metadata-1.5.2.zip) file placed inside the `Cyberpunk 2077\bin\x64\plugins\cyber_engine_tweaks` folder)
+	- `customIcon` is used to specify a custom icon.
+For more information on this topic, go to the ["How to use a custom icon"](#How to use a custom icon:) section
 	- `volume` is the overall volume multiplier for the station

 5. Place any song you want inside the stations folder e.g. `radioExt\radios\myRadio`